strhodler/utxopocket-android/docs/wiki/analysis-age-distribution.md

 ---

 ## What the screen shows
-The Analysis tab inside each wallet detail exposes two views over the same wallet snapshot:
+The Analysis tab inside each wallet detail now offers multiple breakdowns over the same wallet snapshot:
 - **Age distribution (donut)** — groups every UTXO into age buckets (from `<1 day` up to `>2 years`) and shows their relative share.
 You can toggle between **Count** and **Value** to see how many UTXOs or how much balance sits in each bucket.
+- **Spendability split** — a donut that separates spendable vs. locked/unspendable outputs so you know what is actionable.
+- **Value bands** — a donut that buckets UTXOs by rounded value bands (1k, 10k, 100k, 1M, 10M, 100M, 1B sats) matching the treemap shortcuts.
 - **Hold waves** — a time series of the same buckets to spot aging trends.
 Empty wallets show a placeholder; data appears once the node finishes syncing descriptors.

 ## How to read the donut